rosiethesupergeek/Project1J-RBookClub/README.md

 - Future features will include:
 - An in person events page.
-- a masonry wall of books and their descriptions.
+- A masonry wall of books and their descriptions.
-- the phone number will be clickable.
+- The phone number will be clickable.

 ---